 Dearborn Denim is the next option on the list, with tons of styles for both men and women.
 Dearborn Denim is also one of the more affordable options in the “Made in USA” market, with most prices in the $60-80 range.

-The company’s goal is to prove that ethical manufacturing is possible in the United States, which it supports with its own production based out of Chicago.
+The company aims to prove that ethical manufacturing is possible in the United States, which it supports with its own production based out of Chicago.

 Popular options for men include the Tailored Fit, Slim Fit, and Relaxed Fit cuts, all of which come in a variety of wash options.